nailaalissa/FitnessClube/README.md

-<h1>Fitness Club</h1>
+#Fitness Club

-<p>Welcome to Fitness Club!
+Welcome to Fitness Club!
 This is a web application designed to help users discover and learn various exercises to improve their fitness levels.
-Whether you're a beginner looking to start a fitness journey or an experienced fitness enthusiast searching for new workouts, Fitness Club has something for everyone.</p>
+Whether you're a beginner looking to start a fitness journey or an experienced fitness enthusiast searching for new workouts, Fitness Club has something for everyone.

 <h2>Features</h2>